-Example playbook to set up an IdM server using admin and Directory Manager passwords from an inventory file
+Example playbook to set up an IdM server using admin and Directory Manager passwords from an inventory file roles

----- name: Playbook to configure IPA server hosts: ipaserver become: true roles: - role: ipaserver
+- name: Playbook to configure IPA server

 - For the forwarding policy default settings, see the --forward-policy description in the ipa-dns-install(1) man page. - For more information about DNS variables used by the ipaserver role, see the DNS Variables section in the README-server.md file in the /usr/share/doc/ansible-freeipa directory. - For more information on inventory files, see How to build your inventory .